AmmarSyedK/BlazorRecipeApp/README.md

 ![Day 3](https://i.ibb.co/J2SjzKz/2023-02-05-22-35-36-List-of-Recipes.png)

-Day 4: the recipes can be now displayed  in the "Add Recipe" navbar.
-It can also be edited and deleted dynamically thanks to the methods DeleteRecipeAsync.
+Day 4: the recipes can now be displayed in the "Add Recipe" navbar.
+It can also be edited and deleted dynamically thanks to the method DeleteRecipeAsync.

 ![Day 4](https://i.ibb.co/F8PG9sC/2023-02-05-22-33-48-List-of-Recipes.png)

 Day 5: The design of the app has been reworked.
 The library Blazorise has been used to get a better design of the app with more functionnality.

 Here is the result:

 ![Day 5](https://i.ibb.co/Yt9pMD4/2023-02-07-22-14-10-Window.png)